SeanDoyleGit/chakra-keystone-starter/keystone/README.md

-# Socket IO Example in Keystone 6
+# Basic Authentication Example in Keystone 6

+Start keystone using `yarn dev`